 As with all software a good understanding of the program's functions, will help you get the best out of what is a very sophisticated product.
 Please understand not all users will have all these options available, as a few of the options will depend on the package you have, but most of what you see here is available on our most basic package.
 This help file is not meant to be a step by step guide to the product, it is more a device to steer you in the right direction and help you experiment.
 It does however assume a basic understanding of how to use computer programs.

+All that follows assumes you are using a PC's full size screen, not the much smaller and limited phone screen.
 Once you have logged into your screen, you will see a page like that partially reproduced below.
-If you are not already on it, click the Objects tab in the top left hand corner of the screen.
+If you are not already on it, click the Objects Tab: in the top left hand corner of the screen.
 You will then see all the objects in your group (An object is anything you are monitoring be it Boat, Car, Caravan and so on and you may only have one or several depending on your package).
 Next to your objects icon will be a couple of 'Tick Boxes' if you have several objects in your group then you can use one to hide & show an object in the group.
 The other box allows you to follow an object as it moves across the map.
 Clicking on the objects name will centre the map on that object, clicking on the actual icon will do the same but it will also zoom in on it location.

 Example of an Event: We think the best way to learn is to play, so go into settings and and then events click the plus sign (A. below) to create (add) an event.
 Now in the new box (B) give this a name, say 'Fred is speeding'.
 Now select activate and over-speed, set the speed to say 60mph.
 Now click on the Notification Tab and on the new screen (C) select 'system message' for this event to pop up on this computer.
 Try a sound as well, if your computers has a speaker.
 If you have paid extra to have the SMS, or email options, then you will have had that set up for, you but if not ignore and just go to the Objects Tab.
 On this screen apply to your object, or if have more than one select as many as you want and now most important click save